wkhattak/Finding-Lane-Lines/README.md

 This project is about finding lane lines using [Open CV](https://opencv.org/) library.
 Either individual images can be fed or a video clip can be used as an input.

 ## How Does It Work?
-The logic comprises of an image processing pipeline comprising the following steps:
+The logic comprises an image processing pipeline with the following steps:

 1. Reading in an image
 2. Filtering out any non-white and non-yellow pixels